Advertiser Disclosure

 Airlines generally like to see applicants with at least a year or two of customer service experience, but they’re not picky about where you get this experience.
 If you left your high school restaurant server job on good terms, you’ll probably find a domestic airline willing to train you on the finer points of cabin service.

 Training for this job isn’t particularly difficult.
 Expect three to six weeks of on-the-job training, toward the end of which you’ll take an FAA-mandated exam on which continued employment is contingent.
-This is a great job for those looking to quell their wanderlust, but the irregular hours, the physical toll of long periods of standing, and high customer service expectations challenge some applicants.
+This job is great for those looking to quell their wanderlust, but the irregular hours, the physical toll of long periods of standing, and high customer service expectations challenge some applicants.

-3. Restaurant Server (Waiters and Waitresses)
+5. Restaurant Server (Waiters and Waitresses)

 • Degree or Certificate Requirements: No formal education requirements